 The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
-When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
-The reserve is then appropriated back into the General Fund Balance in the Movement in Reserves Statement so that there is no net charge against council tax for the expenditure.
+Reserves are created by appropriating amounts out of the General Fund Balance in the MIRS.
+When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the CIES.
+The reserve is then appropriated back into the General Fund Balance in the MIRS so that there is no net charge against council tax for the expenditure.
 Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, pension costs and employee benefits and do not represent usable resources for the Council.